leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

         return lambda pred: seq_classification_metrics(pred.predictions, pred.label_ids)
     ...
 ```
 We will now define our trainer module, `ProteinTaskTrainer`.
-We use the huggingface `Trainer` module, with `TrainingArguments` definition.
-By doing so, we can use pre-defined `trainer.train()` and `trainer.evaluate()` methods to simplify training.
+We use the Huggingface `Trainer` module, with `TrainingArguments` definition.
+By doing so, we can use the pre-defined `trainer.train()` and `trainer.evaluate()` methods to simplify training.
 One key argument for the trainer is a data collator for constructing batched tensors from the data.
-We use huggingface `DataCollatorWithPadding` or `DataCollatorForTokenClassificaiton` to implement per-batch dynamic padding to the length of the longest sequence in each batch.
+We use the Huggingface `DataCollatorWithPadding` or `DataCollatorForTokenClassificaiton` to implement per-batch dynamic padding to the length of the longest sequence in each batch.

 ```python
 """